Meet Our Team

 Dr. Kent earned his MD from the George Washington University School of Medicine, and did his internship and residency at the New York-Presbyterian Hospital, followed by a fellowship in minimally invasive thoracic surgery and a residency in cardiothoracic surgery at the University of Pittsburgh Medical Center.

 Dr. Kent's research focuses on outcomes and improving quality of care in thoracic surgery.
-An Instructor in Surgery at Harvard Medical School, Dr. Kent is board-certified in thoracic surgery.
+An Assistant Professor of Surgery at Harvard Medical School, Dr. Kent is board-certified in thoracic surgery.

 Dr. Whyte's clinical practice is in general thoracic surgery.
 His interests include lung transplantation and the surgical management of lung and esophageal tumors.